Robert Greene (American author): Media

 Greene's work has been featured in The New York Times, USA Today, CNN, The New Yorker, Newsweek, the Los Angeles Times, Forbes and the Huffington Post.
 Greene has also appeared on MSNBC, The Today Show, CNBC, ABC, and MTV News.

 In 2013, Greene did a presentation on his book Mastery on Talks at Google.
 Later in the year, he did a presentation on TED titled "The key to transforming yourself".
 In 2016, a previous presentation of Robert's was uploaded at Microsoft Research titled "War, Power, Strategy".
 In 2019, he did another presentation on Talks at Google on his book The Laws of Human Nature.

 Personal life

 Greene lives in Los Angeles with his partner Anna Biller, who is a filmmaker.
 Greene says he can speak five languages and is a student of Zen Buddhism.

-Greene suffered what he described as "a serious stroke" before launching his new book The Laws of Human Nature in 2018; a blood clot in his neck, precipitated by a wasp sting, caused the stroke, leaving Greene without the use of his left hand and leg for a period of time.
+Greene suffered what he described as "a serious stroke" before launching his new book The Laws of Human Nature in 2018.
+A blood clot in his neck caused the stroke, leaving Greene without the use of his left hand and leg for a period of time.

 When asked in 2012 if he is religious, Greene said "I'm Jewish but I don't have a hardcore spiritual practice.
 I'm not hardcore atheist; I'm sort of how Einstein was: He wasn't a believer in the Jewish God.
 I'm intrigued by the sense that there's something there."